Skip to main content

 As swine veterinarians, our mission is to protect and improve the health and well-being of the animal.
 Given the variability inherent in different housing systems, the American Association of Swine Veterinarians supports the use of sow housing configurations that:

-There are advantages and disadvantages to any sow housing that should be considered by weighing scientific evidence and veterinary professional judgement.
+There are advantages and disadvantages to any sow housing that should be considered by weighing scientific evidence and veterinary professional judgment.
 Our role is to teach and promote appropriate stockmanship, which is as important as housing type in meeting the needs of the animals.
 Methods of selection (genotypic and phenotypic) should be considered for identifying animals that can thrive in various housing environments.
 Furthermore, we support research that investigates the impact of housing on sow welfare.

 Approved by the AASV Board of Directors on April 25, 2024

-This statement replaces previous AASV positions on Sow Housing approved in 2012 (reaffirmed in 2015) and 2018 (reaffirmed in 2021).
+This statement replaces the AASV positions on Sow Housing approved in 2012 (reaffirmed in 2015) and 2018 (reaffirmed 2021).

 AASV Definition of Group Housing for Pregnant Sows